Privacy, Copyright, and Security Policy

-- Follow all test procedures as required in this Test Security Policy document.
+- Follow all test procedures as required in this Agency Test Security Policy.

-- Remain in the testing room at all times during the testing event and monitor all examinee activity as appropriate and in compliance with test security procedures.
+- Remain in the testing room at all times during the testing event and monitor all examinee activity in compliance with test security procedures.

-- Ensure that examinees sit at least three to five feet apart and do not talk or seek help from others during the testing event in any way, including use of electronic devices.
+- Seat examinees at least three to five feet apart.
+Do not allow anyone to talk or seek help from others during the testing event.

 - Refrain from assisting examinees with test answers on any test before or during the testing event.

-- Refrain from reviewing test questions with examinees after the testing event.
+- Not review test questions with examinees after the testing event.

-- Ensure that agency staff members follow all specific testing procedures as stated in CASAS Test Administration Manuals.
+- Require that agency staff members follow all specific testing procedures as stated in CASAS Test Administration Manuals.

-- Disallow use of any CASAS assessments as practice tests or as instructional tools.
+- Prohibit use of any CASAS assessments as practice tests or as instructional tools.

-- Advise any agency, school, or testing entity to contact CASAS, and not my agency, with any inquiry about sharing or duplicating CASAS testing materials.
+- Instruct any agency, school, or testing entity to contact CASAS, and not my agency, with any inquiry about sharing or duplicating CASAS testing materials.

-- Refrain from duplicating or in any way reproducing any CASAS testing materials, including but not limited to test booklets, answer keys, answer sheets, CDs, and CASAS eTests.
+- Not duplicate or in any way reproduce any CASAS testing materials, including but not limited to test booklets, answer keys, answer sheets, CDs, and CASAS eTests.